Overview

 Assistants and Datasources have a Visibility setting which can either be:

-• Private: Only you, company Owners and users you explicitly share the Assistant or Datasource with can use or edit it.
+Private: Only you, company Owners, users you explicitly share with, and groups you share with can use or edit it.

 By default, all new Assistants and Datasources have their visibility set to Private.